Attendance

 Partnership working is key to a child's academic, social and emotional success.
 This is vital in our approach to attendance.

-Requests for holidays within term time must be put into writing to the school office. admin@allesleyhall.coventry.sch.uk
+Requests for leave of absence within term time must be put into writing to the school office. admin@allesleyhall.coventry.sch.uk

 Excessive delayed return from holiday: Where leave has been granted by the head teacher, an agreed return date should be discussed and what will occur if the pupil fails to return to school on the date stated.
 The Education (Pupil Registration) (England) Regulations 2006 also enable schools to remove from their roll pupils who have failed to attend on the agreed return date.
 Following this date, reasonable enquiry should occur by the school and local authority to ascertain the pupil’s whereabouts in an attempt to locate the pupil prior to removal.